-College of Law > Academics > Experiential Learning > Legal Clinics > Asylum & Refugee > CONFIA > Rewards and responsibilties for DACA beneficiaries
+College of Law > Academics > Experiential Learning > Legal Clinics > Asylum & Immigration > CONFIA > Rewards and responsibilties for DACA beneficiaries

 By E /

 Deferred Action for Childhood Arrivals (DACA) in many cases provides previously undocumented youth with work authorization and a valid social security number for the first time.
 Although work authorization and a valid social security number open access to a number of additional benefits most usually associated with lawful immigration status, a number of benefits are still barred for DACA beneficiaries.
 This is in part because of the type of status that DACA provides.
 “Deferred action,” rather than providing lawful immigration status, means that any action to initiate removal proceedings is being deferred.
 Below are some of the obligations and restrictions to accessing benefits common to DACA recipients.